DaMangoHaha/DaMangoHaha/README.md

 - 💬 Ask me about my interests!!
 I love talking about myself.
 - 📫 How to reach me: typically with Discord (DaMangoHaha), or my email, stephenmangum01@gmail.com
 - 😄 Pronouns: any; he/she/they, but He/Him is fine too.
-- ⚡ Fun fact: I took an interest in coding for my love of Astronomy.
-I want to be an astronomer, and if I want to study celestial bodies, I feel as if I need to learn how to code to do it.
+- ⚡ Fun fact: I took an interest in coding for my love of Astronomy, but now I want to become a video game developer!